 Nisswa Lake Park & Recreation Area

 The Nisswa Lake Park & Recreational Area (NLPRA) is a lakeside park close to downtown Nisswa providing nature-based recreational opportunities and regional access and connectivity to water for residents and visitors alike.
-The 2.1 acre park is adjacent and north of the MN DNR’s newest public water access on Nisswa Lake, and just across the tunnel from downtown Nisswa.
+The 2.1 acre park is adjacent and north of the MN DNR’s newest public water access on Nisswa Lake, and accessible through the tunnel under 371 from downtown Nisswa.

 The park is also slated to be a trailhead facility for a new regional Gull Lake Trail, a 21-mile route connecting the cities of Lake Shore, East Gull Lake and Fairview Township to the State Paul Bunyan Trail and downtown Nisswa.